Zeina08/Amazon-US-Customer-Reviews-Dataset/README.md

 From this project, we learned how important big data processing is when it comes to working with large-scale datasets.
 A lot of the work wasn’t just about building models, but about cleaning the data properly, transforming text into usable features, and making sure everything runs efficiently at scale.
 Using distributed computing with Spark also changed how we think about machine learning workflows.
 For instance, instead of focusing only on accuracy, we had to think also more about how the data is processed and whether the pipeline can handle large volumes of data without slowing down or breaking.
 If we had more time, we would have tried better text representations like Word2Vec or transformer-based embeddings since they capture meaning better than TF-IDF.
-Future work could include more stronger models like gradient boosting and spend time tuning parameters and dimensionality reduction to see if we could get better performance.
+Future work could include stronger models like gradient boosting and spend time tuning parameters and dimensionality reduction to see if we could get better performance.

 ## 7. Statement of Collaboration